-With almost 50% international students, representing 20 nationalities, École des Ponts ParisTech emphasizes multicultural skills and learning of languages and cultures.
+With almost 35% international students, representing 20 nationalities, École des Ponts ParisTech emphasizes language, academic, professional, and multicultural skills.

-- 13% of study time (excluding internships and PFE) is dedicated to languages
+- 13% of studies (excluding internships and work placements) are devoted to languages.

 Preparing students for a multicultural career

-- the teaching of ten foreign languages: students must choose two languages, one of which is English (compulsory), French as a foreign language (compulsory for foreign students), Spanish, Italian, German, Chinese, Arabic, Portuguese, Russian, and Japanese;
+- Teaching a dozen foreign languages: students must choose two languages, including English (mandatory), French as a Foreign Language (mandatory for international students), Spanish, Italian, German, Chinese, Arabic, Portuguese, Russian and Japanese;

-- Second language (free choice): German, Arabic, Chinese, Spanish, Italian, Portuguese, Russian, or Japanese
+- Second language of your choice: German, Arabic, Chinese, Spanish, Italian, Portuguese, Russian or Japanese;

-- French as a foreign language (compulsory for non-French speaking foreign students)
+- French as a Foreign Language (mandatory for non-French speaking international students).

-- A pass in the TOEIC with a minimum score of 785 points (level B2 + according to the European Framework of Reference for Languages, see below) or obtain a valid equivalent (IELTS, TOEFL, Cambridge CAE...) attesting to the same level.
+- To pass the TOEIC test with a minimum score of 785 points (B2 + level according to the Common European Framework of Reference for Languages, see below) or obtain a valid equivalent (IELTS, TOEFL, Cambridge CAE...) attesting to the same level.

-To spend a minimum of 8 consecutive weeks abroad during school education (“international obligation" for all students leaving the first year at the School)
+Spend a minimum of eight consecutive weeks abroad during the course of your studies ("international obligation" for all students beginning their studies in the first year at the School - S1)

-- second semester on an Erasmus exchange in a partner establishment:
+- Erasmus semester in S2 in a partner institution;

-- short or long company internship between the 2nd and 3rd year;
+- Short or long internship in a company between the second and third year;

-- end of course project during the last semester of study;
+- End-of-studies project during the last semester of studies;

-- 3rd year abroad: academic training in a higher education establishment outside France.
+- Third year abroad: academic training in a higher education institution outside France.